 I think we’ve all experienced this situation while networking...

-You’re at an event and have enjoyed getting to know someone, but then your vibrant conversation comes to an abrupt halt and is replaced with an awkward silence.
+You’re at an event and have enjoyed getting to know someone, but then your vibrant conversation comes to an end and is replaced with an awkward silence.

-I used to have this a lot!
+I used to experience this a lot!
 Have you?

 In this situation, you have three choices: